nbriannl/Oboeru/README.md

 Ensure that the font used in the console can print asian fonts, such as MS Gothic, MS Mincho or NSimSun.

-Download or clone the repo and open your command line inside `/project` folder and type the command `python main.py` to run the program
+Download or clone the repo

+Open your command line inside `/project` folder

+Run the program by typing the command `python main.py`

 ## How to Use
 Type any of the options to start a quiz.
 Enter the desired options when prompted.
 While in a quiz, answer 'q' to quit the quiz.